3 Must-Have Features When Buying the Best Cold Weather Work Gloves

 But in other industries, being warm doesn’t mean much if it feels like you’re wearing a catcher’s mitt.

-This is why it’s so important that you choose cold weather work gloves that are rated for the temperature you most often work in (we offer winter gloves that range from 50°F to -58°F (10°C to -50°C).
+This is why it’s so important that you choose cold weather work gloves that are rated for the temperature you most often work in (we offer winter gloves that offer cold weather protection ranging from 50°F to -58°F (10°C to -50°C)).

-The bottom line is that you cannot skimp when you’re buying the best cold weather work gloves.
+The bottom line is that you cannot skimp on cost when you’re buying the best cold weather work gloves.

 Especially when risks like frostbite or hypothermia are a threat, like we covered in our post “Can It Be Too Cold to Work Outdoors?“